Programme information

 Scholarships

-Business Masters scholarships are open to admitted students for our Master of Applied Finance, Master of Business Analytics, Master of Management, and Master of Professional Accounting programmes.
+Business Masters scholarships are open to admitted students for our Master of Applied Finance, Master of Business Analytics, Master of International Business, Master of Management, Master of Marketing and Master of Professional Accounting programmes.
 Recipients are selected based on academic merit and a written statement covering career goals and motivation.

 University of Auckland Business Masters Scholarships (International)